Open-Markets-Initiative/Directory/Organizations/Cboe/Protocols/CboeEurope/LastSale.md

-## Cboe Europe Last Sale
+## CboeEurope Last Sale: Cboe Europe Trade Report Feed

-Apf feed providing real-time trade execution data for Cboe European equity venues.
+Trade report feed publishing executed trade messages for equities traded on Cboe Europe Equities.

 ### Overview

-Europe Last Sale delivers post-trade information for all executions on Cboe Europe's regulated market and multilateral trading facilities using the Apf protocol.
-The feed reports trade prices, quantities, timestamps, and condition codes as matches occur across European venues.

-The feed provides a trade-only data stream for consumers who need European execution data without order book depth or quote information.
-It covers equities, exchange-traded funds, exchange-traded products, and other instruments traded on Cboe Europe.
+Last Sale is the trade report market data feed for Cboe Europe Equities, publishing executed trade messages with price, size, and condition codes as trades occur.
+It provides a clean last-sale stream for subscribers that need trade information without the overhead of a full depth of book feed.

+Messages are delivered in the Cboe Pitch binary format over Ip multicast with A and B feed redundancy, and a Tcp gap request proxy service is available for recovery of messages missed on the multicast feed.
+Trade cancellations and corrections are published alongside trade reports.

 ### Transport

-Udp multicast delivery organized by instrument segment with sequence numbers for gap detection.
+Udp multicast via the Cboe Pitch framing for real-time delivery of sequenced binary market data messages with per-packet sequence numbers and A and B feed redundancy.
+Tcp for the Cboe Grp Gap Request Proxy service used by subscribers to recover messages missed on the multicast feed.

 ### Key Characteristics

-- **Trade-only stream** - Execution data without order book overhead
-- **Apf protocol** - Cboe Europe's dedicated last sale data format
-- **European venue coverage** - Trades from Cboe Europe regulated market and Mtf venues
+- **Last sale** - Executed trade stream for Cboe Europe Equities
-- **Trade conditions** - Condition codes indicating trade type and reporting context
+- **Trade lifecycle** - Trade report, cancellation, and correction messages
+- **Cboe Pitch** - Native Cboe binary message format
+- **Multicast delivery** - Udp multicast with A and B feed redundancy
+- **Gap request proxy** - Tcp recovery service for missed multicast messages